+Value creation initiatives

-Value creation initiative: These charges relate to the company's ongoing initiative to drive additional value for the enterprise through cost saving, productivity initiatives, and value creation from previous investments, and primarily consist of asset impairment and severance charges.
+These charges relate to the company's ongoing initiative to drive additional value for the enterprise through cost saving, productivity initiatives, and value creation from previous investments, and primarily consist of asset impairment and severance charges.

+Impairment charges

-Impairment charges: The company recognized non-cash impairment charges in 4Q23 related to (1) certain indefinite-lived intangible assets based on the company's estimate of future financial performance in certain state markets and (2) investments in certain joint ventures for which the company held minority ownership interests that were deemed to be unrecoverable based on recent market activity.
+The company recognized non-cash impairment charges in 2023 and 2024 related to certain indefinite-lived intangible assets based on the company's estimate of future financial performance in certain state markets.
+Additionally, in 2023 the company recognized non-cash impairment charges related to minority ownership investments that were deemed to be unrecoverable based on investment performance.